International Mathematical Olympiad selection process: Pakistan

 In Pakistan, selection for the IMO participants is quite similar to that in other countries.
-The process starts one and a half year before a particular IMO; and a test (also known as NMTC - National Mathematics Talent Contest) is taken by the high school students which is organized by the Higher Education Commission of Pakistan.
+The process starts one and a half year before a particular IMO; and a test is taken by the high school students which is organized by the Higher Education Commission of Pakistan.
 The test is held in January and the results are announced by April or May.
 About fifty students out of a 4000 are selected which are called by Abdus Salam School of Mathematics, Government College University, Pakistan - usually in September.
 The fifty selectees are taught at the school for a week or two and are then tested at the last two days of the camp.
 This process, involving the top 50, is known as First Camp.
 Based on the performance in the test, about 20 students are further selected for the Second Camp, and the rest are dropped.
 These 20 students are joined by 30 students (from NMO - National Mathematics Olympiad) in the Second Camp.
 Ten students from the 50 are then selected, again based on their performance in a test.
 Third Camp is the final camp, and 5 are screened out of these 10.
 These would be the finalised participants for IMO.

 Alternatively, high school students from all over Pakistan take NMO (National Mathematics Olympiad) which is organized by Abdus Salam School itself.
 About 30 are selected which join the NMTC top 20 students in Second Camp.
 This test is held after the result of the First Camp of NMTC is announced.
 Students who do not qualify the First Camp of NMTC can still take the NMO if they wish to come to the Second Camp.

 Sometimes, the selection process may involve more than three camps and the number of students selected per camp can vary from the figures provided above.